 Although the Company does not have securities listed on the main market of the London Stock Exchange, the following statement is provided pursuant to paragraph 44.7 of standard condition 44 of the Licence, which requires the Company's Regulatory Accounts to include a Corporate Governance Statement, which has the coverage and content of such a statement that a Quoted Company is required to prepare.
-The statement sets out how the Company has applied the main principles in the version of the UK Corporate Governance Code made available on the Financial Reporting Council's website in September 2012 (the "Code").
+The Company provides the following statement setting out how it has applied the main principles in the version of the UK Corporate Governance Code made available on the Financial Reporting Council's website in September 2014 (the "Code").
 To the extent that it departs from the Code, the Company explains from which parts of the Code it departs and the reasons for so doing.